 - C. Once the panel has been installed on the side of the cabinet, make sure it sits securely inside the frame channel by making slight adjustments.
-Slide the top and bottom ends of the frame into the top and bottom rails of the cabinet (Fig. 4) - D. Slide the panel all the way in and repeat on the other side. - NOTE: In the case that the storm window blocks the AC unit, see Fig. 13.

-2 Keep a firm grip on the air conditioner, carefully place the unit into the window opening so the bottom of the air conditioner frame is against the window sill (Fig. 5).
-Carefully close the window behind the top rail of the unit.
+Slide the top and bottom ends of the frame into the top and bottom rails of the cabinet (Fig. 4) - D. Slide the panel all the way in and repeat on the other side. - NOTE: In the case that the storm window blocks the AC unit, see Fig. 14. - 2 Keep a firm grip on the air conditioner, carefully place the unit into the window opening so the bottom of the air conditioner frame is against the window sill (Fig. 5).
+Carefully close the window behind the top rail of the unit. - 3 Extend the side panels out against the window frame (Fig. 6). - Place the frame lock between the frame extensions and the window sill as shown (Fig. 7).
+Drive 3 / 4" (19mm) or 1 / 2" (13mm) locking screws through the frame lock and into the sill (Fig. 8).
+NOTE: To prevent window sill from splitting, drill 1 / 8" - (3mm) pilot holes before driving screws.